 - Their way of getting attention – It can be pretty motivating for a baby or toddler to get attention of any kind, even if it’s negative.
 And, if they’ve learned you’re going to give them a big reaction every time they’re throwing food, then it could inspire them to keep it up.

-- They are afraid they’re going to be forced to eat it – It can be really tempting to force feed babies and toddlers, and for some kids, it may seem there’s no other way to get them to eat.
-The truth, though is that it actually causes more issues around their ability to eat and their acceptance of foods.
+- They are afraid they’re going to be forced to eat it – It can be really tempting to force feed babies and toddlers, and for some kids, it may seem that there is no other way to get them to eat.
+The truth, though, is that it actually causes more issues around their ability to eat and their acceptance of foods.
 Some kids that have been force fed will throw any and all food the instant they see it as a defensive mechanism.